osaf96/osaf96/README.md

 # 💻 Osaf Ali - Software Engineer and Freelance Developer

 I am a software engineer and freelance developer with 3.5 years of experience.
 In my full-time role, I work on building and maintaining software applications.
-In my freelance work, I'm Top-Rated developer with have 💯% job success score on upwork.
+In my freelance work, I'm Top-Rated developer with 💯% job success score on upwork.
 I have contributed to an open beta application built in React.
 I am proficient in the following technologies:

 ## 💪 Skills